Professor of Law

 Honors and Affiliations

 Martin graduated magna cum laude from Harvard Law School, where he served as an editor of the Harvard Law Review and as a general editor of Harvard University’s Civil Rights–Civil Liberties Law Review and received the Sears Prize.
 He was USD’s Herzog Endowed Scholar in 2007 and received USD’s Thorsnes Prize for Excellence in Teaching in 1999 and 2006.
-Martin was appointed by the State Bar of California to serve on the committee on Professional Responsibility and Conduct and is currently on the Advisory Rules Committee pursuant to an appointment by the United States Court of Appeal for the Ninth Circuit.
+Martin was appointed by the State Bar of California to serve on the committee on Professional Responsibility and Conduct and by the United States Court of Appeals for the Ninth Circuit to serve on its Advisory Rules Committee.